 On top of the menu bar, we can see how many points have been removed through a blender message on the screen.

 Step 11: It’s easy to add texture to the text Click on Lambert Symbol on the left pane.

 Go to the diffuse window and click on the option below diffuse and beside Lambert.
-A complete color window will appear we can select the accurate color from there.
+A complete color window will appear; we can select the accurate color from there.

-Step 12: Click on render option on the top right corner of the application screen to have a rendered view of the text.
+Step 12: Click on the render option on the top right corner of the application screen to have a rendered view of the text.

-This process of making 3D text helps in making visual 3D Names for advertisement, movie title screening and for many other projects can use them.
+This process of making 3D text helps in making visual 3D Names for advertisement, movie title screening, and many other projects can use them.
 Most of the multimedia studios and news channels use for promotions and scrolling on the screen.
 Continuous practicing makes the users handle the interface and attribution easily.

 This has been a guide to the 3D Text in Blender.
-Here we discuss the Concept and step by step explanation of how to create 3D text in Blender.
+Here we discuss the concept and step by step explanation of how to create 3D text in Blender.
 You can also go through our other suggested articles to learn more –